 When making an argument that depends on clearly understanding a complex sequence of events, it is critical to simplify concepts as much as possible.
-Below is a series created to educate on the fundamentals of a construction sequence which was critical to the expert witness' argument.
+Below is a series of trial exhibits created to educate on the fundamentals of a construction sequence which was critical to the expert witness' argument.
 While photos of the construction existed, they seemed to confuse more than clarify, as can be seen in the last frame of this sequence.

 - Premises Liability